EricMFink/CivPro/_casebook/chap4.md

 [^Daimler1]:

   {-} The Alien Tort Statute gives federal district courts subject matter jurisdiction over suits "by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States."
 The Torture Victims Protection Act ('TVPA') amended the Alien Tort Statute to establish a civil cause of action against "An individual who, under actual or apparent authority, or color of law, of any foreign nation subjects an individual to torture or subjects an individual to extrajudicial killing".
 In [Mohamad v.
 Palestinian Authority](https://scholar.google.com/scholar_case?case=8123691441658588112), 566 U.S. 449 (2012), the Supreme Court held that the TVPA authorized suits only against individuals, not organizations.
 In a later case, [Jesner v.
-Arab Bank, PLC](https://scholar.google.com/scholar_case?case=15742931096346620980), 138 S.Ct.
-1386 (2018), the Court likewise held that the Alien Tort Statute does not authorize suits against foreign corporations.
+Arab Bank, PLC](https://scholar.google.com/scholar_case?case=3924931054627865651), 584 U.S. 241 (2018), the Court likewise held that the Alien Tort Statute does not authorize suits against foreign corporations.

 Plaintiffs' operative complaint names only one corporate defendant: Daimler, the petitioner here.
 Plaintiffs seek to hold Daimler vicariously liable for MB Argentina's alleged malfeasance.
 Daimler is a German _Aktiengesellschaft_ (public stock company) that manufactures Mercedes-Benz vehicles in Germany and has its headquarters in Stuttgart.
 At times relevant to this case, MB Argentina was a subsidiary wholly owned by Daimler's predecessor in interest.